KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## HIGH PRIORITY
+- Add .fits to KOAID in DB?
-- Put README back in
+- Put README back in as KOAID.txt
 - Handle errors and update dep_status.status=ERROR in dep.py
 - Create a log file per KOAID?
 - Implement dep.transfer_ipac step.
 TPX flag is not being used currently.